-- (1) Matrix Capital Management Master Fund, LP, beneficially owns more than five percent of our outstanding capital stock.
-Karan Takhar is an affiliate of Matrix Capital Management Master Fund, LP and a member of our board of directors. - (2) Entities affiliated with Medicxi collectively beneficially own more than five percent of our outstanding capital stock.
-Giovanni Mariggi, Ph.D. is a member of Medicxi and a member of our board of directors.
+(1) Matrix Capital Management Master Fund, L.P., beneficially owns more than five percent of our outstanding capital stock.
+Karan Takhar is an affiliate of Matrix Capital Management Master Fund, L.P. and a member of our Board of Directors.